JureSotosek/npm-to-elasticsearch/README.md

 This is a failure resilient npm registry to Elasticsearch index replication process.
 It will replicate all npm packages to an Elasticsearch index and keep it up to date.

+It was primeraly made to be the source of suggestions for [npm-suggestions](https://github.com/juresotosek/npm-suggestions).

 The replication should always be running.
 If the process fails, restart but set correct values as env variables.
 Config values from the [config](./src/config.js) file get overwriten by the env variables with the same name.